heyosj/Debt-Planner/README.md

 Start by going to the website itself at https://osj007.github.io/debt-planner/

-Once the page loads input the amount of debt you have, and directly underneath that input how many years you would want to pay if off.
+Once the page loads input the amount of debt you have, and directly underneath that input how many years you would want to pay it off.

 Then press Submit.
 A time period along with the dollar amount for monthly installments will be displayed.